Ivy Surrogacy

 You can reduce risks by taking proactive steps:

-- Follow medical advice: Adhere to pre- and post-procedure instructions, such as fasting before egg retrieval and avoiding strenuous activity after retrieval.
+• Follow medical advice: Adhere to pre- and post-procedure instructions, such as fasting before egg retrieval and avoiding strenuous activity afterward.

-- Monitor symptoms: Report any unusual symptoms, like severe pain or fever, to your doctor immediately.
+• Monitor symptoms: Report any unusual symptoms—such as severe pain, heavy bleeding, or fever—to your doctor immediately.

-Working with a trusted clinic and staying vigilant can significantly enhance your safety and comfort.
+Working with a trusted medical team and staying vigilant can enhance both your safety and comfort.

 Risk vs. Reward: Is Egg Donation Worth It?